hirak99/yabsnap/README.md

 ## Alternatives

 Some good alternatives are timeshift, snapper; both very good in what they do.
-However, neither supports customized of backup location, (e.g. [Arch recommended layout](https://wiki.archlinux.org/title/snapper#Suggested_filesystem_layout)).
+However, neither supports customized of snapshot location, (e.g. [Arch recommended layout](https://wiki.archlinux.org/title/snapper#Suggested_filesystem_layout)).
 Adhering to such layouts, and rolling back using them, sometime [involve non-obvious workarounds](https://wiki.archlinux.org/title/snapper#Restoring_/_to_its_previous_snapshot).
-The motivation for `yabsnap` was to create a simpler, hackable and customizable backup system.
+The motivation for `yabsnap` was to create a simpler, hackable and customizable snapshot system.

 |                     | yabsnap | timeshift                  | snapper                |
 | ------------------- | ------- | -------------------------- | ---------------------- |